As an Amazon Associate, I earn from qualifying purchases you make on this website.

 Late afternoons are great for the Tokyo skyline.
 Well, especially if you are a photographer!
 At times, I prefer it more than golden hour.
 We’ll talk about that later, though.
-For this article, I went to Ebisu Garden Place Tower.
-It is a tremendous free observatory.
+Again, I went to Yebisu Garden Place Tower.
+It’s not a real observatory, but it has some nice windows!

 This time I was lucky.
 The cloud formations were extremely good.
 They weren’t the cumulonimbus clouds that I love, but they were still interesting.